BillJr99/Ursinus-CS173/_pages/Assignments/Introductory/asmt-warmup.md

 We will use an electronic shared notebook throughout the class.
 You'll be able to take notes there, see the whiteboard notes that I create, and respond to some reflective journal prompts throughout the course.
 We'll use [{{page.info.class_notebook_name}}]({{ page.info.class_notebook }}), which you can access through this link.

+### VPN

+You can access the Ursinus network remotely by using a Virtual Private Network (VPN).
+This is a protocol and software package that connect your computer to the Ursinus network using your login and password, allowing you to access computers and resources (like library resources) that would normally require you to be physically located on the campus network.
+Please follow [these](https://www.ursinus.edu/offices/information-technology/technology-support/hardware-and-software-help/remote-connections-and-vpn/) instructions to connect to the VPN.
+When submitting class exercises, you will connect to the VPN so that we can authenticate and determine which student is completing which exercise.

 ## Syllabus (5pts)

 Please take a moment to familiarize yourself with [the course syllabus]({{ site.baseurl }}).
 Then, **please send me a third and final message on [{{ page.info.chatname }}]({{ page.info.chatlink }}) with the answers to the following questions**